MikkoVasankari/dev-ansible/README.md

 # dev-ansible
-Ansible playbook to create my dev environment
+Ansible playbook and tasks to create my dev environment